willmafh/vimrc/README.md

 # vimrc
 This is my Vim configuration.
-I love it and I will continue to tweak Vim.
+I love Vim and I will continue to tweak it.